-Dr. Peter Eley, Interim Chair 117 Carver Complex North - Hollins Wing Voice: 256-372-5500, peter.eley@aamu.edu
+Voice: 256-372-8260, andrew.young@aamu.edu

 In alignment with the mission of Alabama A&M University, the Department of Health Sciences, Human Performance, and Communicative Disorders is committed to offering quality academic training and professional experience in its undergraduate degree program offerings.
 The undergraduate Physical Education Program prepares future professionals in the field of Physical Education (P-12).
 Students in the teaching program may seek an Alabama Class "B" Teacher's Certificate.
 A practicum and internship (Physical Education majors) is required for graduation.
 The Bachelor of Science degree in the Communicative Sciences and Disorders Program is a pre-professional program that prepares students for graduate study.
 Students with this degree qualify to apply for the speechlanguage pathology assistant teaching certificate through ALSDE and qualify to apply for a clinical speech pathology assistant license through ABESPA.